The EditPros team answers 10 frequently asked questions about editing, proofreading and preparing manuscripts for book preparation.

 Two main approaches exist for book publication: traditional publishing and self-publishing.
 Under the traditional model, the author prepares a proposal describing the book, its intended readership, and a competitive marketing plan.
 The author then sends query letters to publishers — or, more commonly — to literary agents seeking their representation in pursuing a contract with a publisher.
 Because traditional publishers invest a considerable amount of money in offset printing press runs of 1,000 copies or more, they are highly selective in awarding contracts.
 Authors earn royalties — percentages of sales — a portion of which they must pay to the literary agent as long as the book remains in circulation.
 The advent of digital printing in the early 1990s disrupted the book publishing business to the advantage of authors.
 Digital printing technology enables print-on-demand (POD) book publication, eliminating the need for long press runs.
 POD books can be printed one copy at a time, economically and quickly, thereby enabling authors to circumvent traditional publishers and literary agents.
 The development of e-books for Amazon Kindle, Barnes & Noble Nook, Apple iPad and Kobo readers in the early 2000s opened another self-publishing conduit to authors.
 The EditPros BookPrep service helps authors transform their manuscripts into POD and e-book formats.
 Visit our BookPrep website to learn more.

-For which types of documents and in which subject areas do you have writing, editing and proofreading experience?
+For which types of documents and in which subject areas do you have editing, proofreading and formatting experience?

-During the 28-year history of EditPros, we have written and edited content on widely divergent subject matter for a variety of clients encompassing medical and nursing education and clinical practice, mental health, urban development, the legal professions, agricultural research, food processing, public transportation, civil engineering, construction, property management, and other fields.
+During the past three decades at EditPros, we have prepared and edited written content on widely divergent subject matter for a variety of clients encompassing medical and nursing education and clinical practice, mental health, urban development, the legal professions, agricultural research, food processing, public transportation, energy consulting, civil engineering, construction, property management, and other fields.
 Subject matter expertise resides with our clients.
-Our role as writers, editors and proofreaders is to help our clients succinctly and persuasively articulate the messages they want to convey.
+Our role as editors and proofreaders is to help our clients succinctly and persuasively articulate the messages they want to convey.

 How do you proofread the content of websites?